fission/blog.fission.io/content/posts/fission-workflows-Pt-1.md

 Workflows are specified in _**YAML**_.

-_Below is an example of the specifications of a workflow, from the Slack Weather application._
+_Below is an example of the specifications of a workflow, from the Slack Weather application, in YAML._

 ![yaml-image-1](../../images/yaml-ex-1.png)